fauna/graphql-workshop/content/getting-started/user-authentication/index.md

 pre: "<b>d. </b>"
 ---

-{{< attachments
-      title="Files for this section"
-      pattern=".*(graphql|fql)"
-      style="fauna"
-/>}}

 In the previous section, you learned how GraphQL resolvers work and created a custom resolver using a UDF in Fauna.
 In this section, you apply your knowledge of UDFs to authenticate users and manage access to documents.

-Remember that in your application an owner can have multiple stores but a store belongs to exactly one owner.
+In your application an owner can have multiple stores but a store belongs to exactly one owner.
 Store owners need to register, log in, and manage their stores.
 User-defined functions (UDFs) are the key to implementing this functionality.

 ## Registering new users

 Navigate to the *Functions* section of the Fauna dashboard and choose *New Function* to create a new UDF.
-Name your UDF *RegisterNewUser* and leave the *Role* set to *None*.
+Name your UDF `RegisterUser` and leave the *Role* set to *None*.
 Add the following code to the function body and choose *Save* to create the UDF.

 {{< tabs groupId="UDFs" >}}
 {{< tab name="FQL" >}}